venbee/Skill-Set/NLP/NLP-Notes.md

 - The correct syntax of the re.sub() function is re.sub(pattern, replacement, string)
 -  ‘\s’ captures all the whitespaces in a given string.
 - ‘\’ escapes the meaning of the character that follows it in a regular expression pattern.

+# Basic Lexical Processing

+- Corpus is just a name to refer to textual data in NLP jargon.
+- How to preprocess text using techniques such as
+- - Tokenisation
+- - Stop words removal
+- - Stemming
+- - Lemmatization

+- How to build a spam detector using one of the following models:
+- - Bag-of-words model
+- - TF-IDF model

+- The most basic statistical analysis you can do is to look at the word frequency distribution, i.e. visualising the word frequencies of a given text corpus.
+-  the Zipf's law (discovered by the linguist-statistician George Zipf) states that the frequency of a word is inversely proportional to the rank of the word, where rank 1 is given to the most frequent word, 2 to the second most frequent and so on.
+This is also called the power law distribution.
+- The Zipf's law helps us form the basic intuition for stopwords - these are the words having the highest frequencies (or lowest ranks) in the text, and are typically of limited 'importance'.
+- there are three kinds of words present in any text corpus:
+- - Highly frequent words, called stop words, such as ‘is’, ‘an’, ‘the’, etc.
+- - Significant words, which are typically more important to understand the text
+- - Rarely occurring words, which are again less important than significant words
+- Generally speaking, stopwords are removed from the text for two reasons:

+- They provide no useful information, especially in applications such as spam detector or search engine.
+Therefore, you’re going to remove stopwords from the spam dataset.

+- Since the frequency of words is very high, removing stopwords results in a much smaller data as far as the size of data is concerned.
+Reduced size results in faster computation on text data.
+There’s also the advantage of less number of features to deal with if stopwords are removed.
+- Rank of a word is the ordered index of the word in the word list.
+-